Fire and rescue services

 Carry it during your visit and show it when you leave the country.

-Strict rules control the export of antiques, icons and items of historic significance.
+Strict rules control the export of antiques, icons, and items of historic significance.

 More information:

-The Australian Government does not set these rules.
-Check your passport's expiry date before you travel.
-If you're not sure it'll be valid for long enough, consider getting a new passport.
+The Australian Government doesn’t make these rules.
+Check your passport’s expiry date before you go.
+If you’re not sure, it’s a good idea to get a new passport.

-Some people may try to trick you into giving them your passport.
+Don’t let anyone trick you into giving it to them.
 Always keep it in a safe place.

-If your passport is lost or stolen, tell the Australian Government as soon as possible:
+If your passport is lost or stolen, tell the Australian Government:

 The local currency is the Belarus Ruble (BYN).